Log-concavity of matroid h-vectors and mixed Eulerian numbers: Products as Minkowski weights and mixed Eulerian numbers

-Of particular interest for us are contiguous products of $\gamma_i$ classes (or equivalently $\alpha_i$ classes), as they can be expressed as linear combinations of a small number of Minkowski weights whose degrees in $A^\bullet(M)$ we will later show are exactly the coefficients of $T_M(1,y)$.
+Of particular interest for us are contiguous products of $\gamma_i$, as they can be expressed as linear combinations of what we call ``one-window symmetrized Minkowski weights'', which we will later show compute the coefficients of $T_M(1,y)$ when intersecting with $[\Delta_M]$.